chickentuna/NullAntipatterns/markdowns/4_optional.md

 An instance of Optional can be created from a potentianally null object with the `ofNullable()` method.

-How is this helpful ?
-Well now you can perform an operation on your Optional object without needing to check if a value exists first by using the `map()` method.
+How is this helpful?
+Well, now you can perform an operation on your Optional object without needing to check if a value exists first by using the `map()` method.

 *Don't hesitate to check out [Optional in the javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).*